One dimensional weighted Ricci curvature and displacement convexity of entropies: Introduction

-\begin{rem} In the unweighted case where $f=0$, the notion of the $\kappa$-twisted curvature bound coincides with that of the curvature-dimension condition $\CD((n-1)\kappa,n)$ in the sense of Lott and Villani \cite{LV1}, \cite{LV2}.
-Similarly, the notion of the $\kappa$-weak twisted curvature bound coincides with that of the curvature-dimension condition $\CD((n-1)\kappa,n)$ in the sense of Sturm \cite{St2}, \cite{St3}. \end{rem}
+\begin{rem} In the unweighted case where $f=0$, the notion of the $\kappa$-twisted curvature bound coincides with that of the curvature-dimension condition $\CD((n-1)\kappa,n)$ in the sense of Lott and Villani \cite{LV1}, \cite{LV2} (except for the disjointness of $\mu_{0},\mu_{1}$ in view of Remark \ref{rem:disjoint}).
+Similarly, the notion of the $\kappa$-relaxed twisted curvature bound coincides with that of the curvature-dimension condition $\CD((n-1)\kappa,n)$ in the sense of Sturm \cite{St2}, \cite{St3}. \end{rem}